eurostat/NLP4Stat/Enrichment/README.md

 ## Algorithms in folder NLP4Stat/Enrichment

 1. [**topic-modeling-lda-vem-v1.ipynb**](https://github.com/eurostat/NLP4Stat/blob/main/Enrichment/topic-modeling-lda-vem-v1.ipynb): R Jupyter notebook implementing the Latent Dirichlet Allocation (LDA) algorithm for topic modeling (Variational Expectation-Maximization -VEM also called Variational Bayes - VB) version.
-The texts are the contents of the SE Glossary articles, as stored in the KD.
+The texts are the contents of the Statistics Explained (SE) Glossary articles, as stored in the Knowledge Database (KD).

     * An **interactive version** of this document is in Kaggle, **[here](https://www.kaggle.com/spiliopoulos/topic-modeling-lda-vem-v1)**.
 Pressing **Copy and Edit** (upper right part of the screen) allows to edit the document and experiment with it, **without signing-in**.
 Unfortunately, the "usual" procedure of producing a Docker image from Binder was failing because the package "topicmodels" could not be loaded.
 Support for R and R packages in Jupyter notebooks is not very good.